Choosing the Right Wireless Access Point for Your Business

 Wireless access points also included advanced security features, the most important of which being WPA·encryption, the most secure method to protect your connection and your network from hackers and to prevent breaches which can cost businesses millions.

-Other valuable security features include SSID broadcast control to hide your network from appearing in searches and MAC address filtering, which restricts access to the network to known devices only.
+Other valuable security features include SSID broadcast control, which hides your network from appearing in searches, and MAC address filtering, which restricts hackers' access to Wi-Fi to known devices only.

 How to choose the right WAP